-Given the continued high prevalence of COVID, students should not attend class if they are feeling sick.
-It is very important that individuals avoid spreading the virus to others.
+Given the continued high prevalence of COVID and the prevalence of flue, students should not attend class if they are feeling sick.
+It is very important that individuals avoid spreading viruses to others.
 Most students should be able to complete a successful semester despite illness-induced absence.
 If you are absent due to illness, including but not limited to COVID, I will give you a reasonable opportunity to make up missed work.
 You do not need to provide a physician's documentation of illness, but you should advise me via email as soon as you are safely able to do so.